TheJumpCloud/support/scripts/automation/Radius/readme.md

 #### Set your network SSID Name

-Change the variable `$global:NETWORKSSID` to the name of the SSID network your clients will connect to.
+Change the variable `$Global:JCR_NETWORKSSID` to the name of the SSID network your clients will connect to.
 On macOS hosts, the user certificate will be set to automatically authenticate to this SSID when the end user selects the WiFi Network.
 Multiple SSIDs can be provided as a single string with SSID names separated by a semicolon, ex: "CorpNetwork_Denver;CorpNetwork_Boulder;CorpNetwork_Boulder 5G;Guest Network". **Note: The SSID and user certificates are only associated with macOS system commands.
 This parameter does not affect windows generated commands**

 #### Set the openSSL Binary location